So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Get Volunteers and Leaders

-Here’s a list of the initial positions you’ll need to find volunteers for.
+But there is definitely a defined list of leaders every PTO should have, and a list of the initial positions you’ll need to find volunteers for.

-First, be sure to not voluntell or guilt parents into being a leader.
+Primarily, be sure to not voluntell or guilt parents into being a leader.

 Draft Bylaws and Standing Rules